-Man, I haven't reviewed a Toshihiro Hirano title since my very first review: Haja Taisei Dangaioh.
-To be fair, I did bring up Hades Project Zerorymer in my first "Twelve Animes I Would License" list, but an actual review of something from the man happened back at the start of everything.
-The man, who also goes by the name Toshiki Hirano, is definitely a mixed-bag kind of director; he was the man behind fan-favorites like Magic Knight Rayearth (both TV series & the OVA series), Vampire Princess Miyu, & Fight!
-Iczer-One, as well as mixed-opinion fare like the Apocalypse Zero OVA, Zerorymer, Dangaioh, & The Devil Lady...
+Man, I haven't reviewed a Toshihiro/Toshiki Hirano title since my very first review: Haja Taisei Dangaioh.
+To be fair, I did bring up Hades Project Zerorymer in my first "Twelve Anime I Would License" list, but an actual review of something from the man happened back at the start of everything.
+The man is definitely a mixed-bag kind of director, as he was the man behind fan-favorites like Magic Knight Rayearth (both TV series & the OVA series), Vampire Princess Miyu, & Fight!
+Iczer-One, as well as mixed-opinion fare like the Apocalypse Zero OVA & The Devil Lady...
 But he also gave us tripe like Great Dangaioh.
 Then there is Hirano's more obscure fare, like Angel Heart TV & two of the New Savior Legend Fist of the North Star movies, specifically, Kenshiro-den & Raoh-den: Gekitou no Shou (bet you didn't know that he directed all three of those, huh?).
 Kikou Sen'nyo/Strange Steel Fairy Rouran definitely fits into the obscure category, but it's also one of Hirano's more interesting works, no doubt helped by the fact that the similarly-mixed Noboru/Shou Aikawa wrote it.

 Dr. Masahiko Mikogami created the organization ASY, & it's five mechs called Gousens, to act as the new defense force for Japan after it's own military joined the UN.
 ASY immediately went after the Shiromorishu, a mysterious group that guided Japan spiritually for centuries, stating that the group had been controlling Japan instead of guiding it.
 Though their base has been destroyed the Shiromorishu are ready to enact their vengeance on ASY...
 But a mysterious girl named Rouran will complicate matters further by bringing back the past between Mikogami & the Shiromorishu.

 To be honest, there are good-hearted people in ASY, but outside of Yamato it's actually the darker & potentially evil members that get the most focus, and when combined with the fact that the Shiromorishu have absolutely no good in them whatsoever the main conflict actually becomes more of an "evil vs. evil" battle, and when Mikogami's past with Shiromorishu leader Kasuya is revealed a lot of it becomes understandable.
-That leaves the good side with Rouran & Tetsuya Takechi, a former member of the Shiromorishu who left them & lived with slummers over at Tokyo Arcadia, an abandoned man-made island.
+That leaves the good side with Rouran & Tetsuya Takechi, a former member of the Shiromorishu who left them & lived with "slummers" over at Tokyo Arcadia, an abandoned man-made island.
 The conflict & mysterious pasts behind Tetsuya & Rouran form the major portion of the plot and are really the main reason to watch the show.
-Also, some of Hirano's more visual trademarks make for some really cool imagery; for example, when Rouran summons Kikousen a breast opens up, revealing a fleshy hand that shoots out, grabs Rouran, and then retracts back into the breast...
-That is just so Hirano.
+Also, some of Hirano's more visual trademarks make for some really cool imagery.
+For example, when Rouran summons Kikousen a breast opens up, revealing a fleshy hand that shoots out, grabs Rouran, and then retracts back into the breast...
+That is just so Hirano & I love it.